yuwu9145/vue-jsx-slot-demo/README.md

 3. Inspect console log

 ## Result
-Both "Test Updated!" & "Wrapper Updated!" are printed out If go to src/App.tsx and comment out line 15, only "Wrapper Updated!" is printed
+Both App and Test components re-rendered, as "Test Updated!" & "App Updated!" are printed out.

+However, if go to src/App.tsx and comment out line 20, only App component is updated (only "Wrapper Updated!" is printed), which is expected.

 ## Expect result
 "Test Updated!" should never be printed in console log in either case